parsonsmatt/parsonsmatt.github.io/_posts/2017-09-13-debugging_types_a_stream_of_thought.markdown

 # sigh

 Unfortunately, we're still running into the same issue.
-Here's the error output we get with those chagnes to the library:
+Here's the error output we get with those changes to the library:

 ```haskell
 /home/matt/Projects/sellerlabs-hs/texas-toast/src/Texas/Query/Venue.hs:19:20: error: